VCE VET Animal Studies

 Credit in the VCE or VCAL

-ACM20110 Certificate II in Animal Studies: recognition of up to two units at Units 1 and 2 level and a Units 3 and 4 sequence.
+- ACM20110 Certificate II in Animal Studies: Students who complete ACM20110 Certificate II in Animal Studies will be eligible for up to two units at of credit towards their VCE at Units 1 and 2 level and a Units 3 and 4 sequence.

-Note: The Units 3 and 4 sequence is not designed as a stand-alone study.
+Note: The Units 3 and 4 sequence for VCE VET Animal Studies is not designed as a stand-alone study.
 Students are strongly advised against undertaking the Units 3 and 4 sequence without first completing Units 1 and 2.

 Back to Top

-Students who receive a Units 3 and 4 sequence for ACM20110 Certificate II in Animal Studies will be eligible for an increment towards their ATAR (10% of the average of the primary four scaled studies).
+Students who receive a Units 3 and 4 sequence for VCE VET Animal Studies will be eligible for an increment towards their ATAR (10% of the average of the primary four scaled studies).

 Note: from 2019, increments for unscored VCE VET programs will be calculated using 10% of the lowest study score of the primary four.
 The policy change is outlined in the